jrroosevelt/VS2PCG/game_modes.md

     -   Characters in this type of Terrain should be physically touching the Terrain card.
     -   You can leave this type of Terrain empty or partially full: you aren’t required to put characters in it.
     -   A character can’t be in more than one Terrain of this type.
 (But it could be affected by a Terrain that affects an entire row and in one that affects only one character.)
+-   New rules for the Forest Terrain:
+    - Some Forest Terrain are Secret.
+This means they get placed face down instead of face up.
+When you want to put characters in a Secret Terrain during your Formation Step, turn it face up and use it as normal.
+    - Forest Terrain are destructible (they have a Health number).
+A character can attack a destructible Terrain if it would normally be able to attack into that row.
+For example, it can attack an enemy player’s back row Terrain if there are no characters in that player’s front row.
+A character can also attack a destructible Terrain that is in its own row.
+    - When a character attacks a destructible  Terrain, exhaust the attacker.
+Then immediately put a wound on the Terrain.
+That action is now concluded (players can’t play Plot Twists, and the attacker doesn’t “strike” the Terrain, etc.).
+If the destructible Terrain now has wounds equal to its Health, put it in its pile’s discard  pile.
+If a Terrain pile ever runs out, shuffle the discard pile, and make a new pile.

 **Mix Terrain with:** Battleworld, Story Mode, Boss battle